nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

 # FOLLOW-UP QUESTIONS AND REFLECTIONS

+1. Determine if your chosen programming language is OOP capable.

-In my opinion and based on the research I've conducted, JavaScript, which is my chosen programming language, is partially capable of object-oriented programming (OOP).
+   - In my opinion and based on the research I've conducted, JavaScript, which is my chosen programming language, is partially capable of object-oriented programming (OOP).
 Some individuals argue that it's not purely object-oriented because it lacks support for classes similar to Java.
 However, others contend that it exhibits object-oriented properties and therefore qualifies as an object-oriented language (Yusuf, 2020).

+2. To what extent does it support OOP?
+Fully, or partially?

-Unlike conventional object-oriented languages, JavaScript doesn't have classes; instead, it relies on objects.
+   - Unlike conventional object-oriented languages, JavaScript doesn't have classes; instead, it relies on objects.
 To be more specific, JavaScript follows a prototype-based object-oriented paradigm, where behaviors are defined using constructor functions and then reused through prototypes (Geeks for Geeks, 2023).

+3. Does it support any other paradigms?

-In addition to supporting object-oriented programming, JavaScript also supports various other programming paradigms, such as functional programming, procedural programming, and event-driven programming  (Yusuf, 2020; GarrettMac, 2017; Maria, 2023).
+   - In addition to supporting object-oriented programming, JavaScript also supports various other programming paradigms, such as functional programming, procedural programming, and event-driven programming  (Yusuf, 2020; GarrettMac, 2017; Maria, 2023).

 ## References